ItsDrike/itsdrike.com/content/posts/git-credentials.md

 #### Generating an SSH key

 To generate an SSH key, you can use `ssh-keygen` command line utility.
-Generating keys should always be done independently from the git hosting provider, since they don't shouldn't need to see your private key at any point.
+Generating keys should always be done independently of the git hosting provider.
+The git hosting provider shouldn't need to see your private key at any point!

 The command for this key generation looks like this: